erl67/Pacman/README.md

 Eat the pills and avoid the ghosts.
 You start with 3 lives and lose one life if a ghost catches you.
-Ghosts will spawn and die eventually if they run out of energy.
+Ghosts will die eventually if they run out of energy, and new ones will spawn to replace them.

 ## Controls: